OpenRoberta/openroberta-lab/README.md

 ### Introduction

-The source of the OpenRoberta Lab is stored in the Github repository `https://github.com/OpenRoberta/openroberta-lab`.
+The source of the OpenRoberta Lab is stored in the Github repository ['openroberta-lab'](https://github.com/OpenRoberta/openroberta-lab).

 The steps below explain how to get started with the sources.
-If you just want to run the server locally, please have a look into the [wiki - installation](https://github.com/OpenRoberta/openroberta-lab/wiki/Installation).
-If you want to contribute, please get in touch with us, see [wiki - Community](https://github.com/OpenRoberta/openroberta-lab/wiki/Community) before you start.
+If you just want to run the server locally, please have a look into the [Wiki - Installation](https://github.com/OpenRoberta/openroberta-lab/wiki/Installation).
+If you want to contribute, please get in touch with us, see [Wiki - Community](https://github.com/OpenRoberta/openroberta-lab/wiki/Community) before you start.

 After a fresh git clone you get the **openroberta-lab** project folder.
 It includes almost everything you need to setup and extend your own openrobertalab server.
 License information is available in the **docs** folder.